benjaminsnorris/bennorris.com/_drafts/hitting-a-milestone.md

 One huge delight has been hearing from readers who have been helped, encouraged, or supported through my sharing of personal experiences.

-But the biggest benefit has been the processing that has taken place by taking the time to write and reflect on my experiences.
+But the biggest benefit has been my own processing from taking the time to write and reflect on my experiences.

 So while I genuinely hope that these updates will be helpful to someone, I will continue to write them because they help me.

 ## Wrap up

 It’s hard to believe that I have already hit 100 updates.
-It feels like just a couple weeks ago that I was starting this.
-At the same time, it feels like I have always been writing these.
+It feels like just a couple weeks ago that I was starting this series.
+And at the same time, it feels like I have always been writing these.
 Time is a funny thing.

 What milestone have you hit recently?
 Some are obvious, with a gloriously round number to commemorate the occasion.
 Others require more thought to identify.
 All deserve some celebration.